-I’ve made this post to be easy to follow, just select the group you belong to and you will find all the information that you need to know that is related to you, so if you are a member of the Search & Rescue Team, just click the Search & Rescue Group and you will find all the information that you need to know.
-If you are the Incident Commander or the Risk Manager of your school, you can go through the sections one by one, try to focus 1 group each week (bookmark this page and save it some where you can go back again).
+I’ve designed the checklists to be easy to follow, just select the group you belong to and you will find all the information that you need specific to you and your group.
+For example, if you are a member of the Search & Rescue Team, just click the Search & Rescue Group and you will find all the information that you need to know.
+If you are the Incident Commander or the Risk Manager of your school district, you can go through the sections one by one.
+Try to focus on one group each week (bookmark this page and save it so you can re-visit this information).
 So let's get started!
-Here's the outline of what we will cover in this post.
+Here's the outline of what we will cover in this guide/checklist.

 - Plan Overview

 - Emergency Response Team Structure

 - Training & Skill Practice

 When a major earthquake happens during school hours, you and your staff will be forced to make many decisions affecting life and safety very quickly.
 We want to provide you with the confidence you are making the right choices.
 Depending on how you respond and how prepared you are, will dictate if your situation gets better or worse.